(accessible to federal government employees only)

 Yes.
 The 2006 Memoranda of Understanding between the Government of Canada and the prime contractors (Lockheed Martin and Pratt & Whitney) state that continued access to industrial opportunities is contingent upon the Government of Canada remaining a partner in the Program and procuring the Joint Strike Fighter (F-35) aircraft.

 Q2.
 How is Canadian industry benefiting from the Program?
 How many companies are involved?

-Since Canada joined the F-35 Program in 1997, 72 Canadian companies have received US$438M in contracts.
+Since Canada joined the F-35 JSF Program in 1997, 72 companies in Canada have secured work on the Program, of which 34 companies currently have active contracts.